asuar078/raisin/README.md

-# Raisin Malware
+# Raisin Malware Ground Truth

 <img src="images/angry_raisin.png" width="200">

+Raisin can be download at https://github.com/asuar078/raisin, visit page to see instructions with markdown translated.

 The raisin malware is a combination rootkit and reverse shell application.
-The raisin malware uses the LKM created by [Maxim Biro](https://www.google.com) to gain root access, grape is a continuously running client that will launch a reverse shell and can then be used to send commands to the LKM.
+The raisin malware uses the LKM created by [Maxim Biro](https://github.com/nurupo/rootkit).
+Grape is a continuously running client application that will launch a reverse shell and can then be used to send commands to the LKM.
+The commands listed below, include gaining root access, hiding process, files and more.

-The rootkit only works on **Linux kernels up to 4.4.0-31** and has architecture-specific code in the rootkit which is implemented only for **x86** and **x86-64** architectures.
-The raisin malware was tested on a Ubuntu 14.04 VM.
+The rootkit only works on **Linux kernels up to 4.4.0-31** and has architecture-specific code in the rootkit which is implemented only for **x86**/ **x86-64** architectures.
+The raisin malware was tested on a *Ubuntu 14.04* and *Ubuntu 16.04* VM.
 The reverse shell IP on the default build is set to the VM IP of `10.0.2.15` to change edit line `42` of grape.c.

 ## Infection Method

 The intention is to inject raisin into another download that requires root privileges to install.
 The installer will be altered to create the kernel module and grape client, then add the module to the /etc/modules file, and create a startup file for grape so both automatically run program on Linux startup.

 ## Commands